peercoin/docs/app/assets/docs/006-wallets.md

 `peercoind` provides a full peer which you can interact with through JSON-RPC interface on port 9904 (902 for testnet).

-For more information on how to use the JSON-RPC interface see the [json-rcp-api-reference article](./006-json-rpc-api-reference.md)
+For more information on how to use the JSON-RPC interface see the [developer documents](./011-developers.md)

 ### peercoin-cli